aniaje/aniaje/README.md

 frontend dev from Poland 🇵🇱, based in Warsaw, but flexible to relocate  🌎

-  😄 I collect exotic plants && love travelling && the nature! my <a href="https://www.instagram.com/aniaje/"> instagram </a> 🍒
+  😄 I collect exotic plants && love travelling! 🍒

 🛠️ :
 <span>